0xVector/envoy-cache-ext/README.md

 #### Caching format

 The cache takes a simplified approach to caching the responses: it ignores trailers, 1xx headers and metadata.
-It also ignores the response headers and doesn't tweak them in any way, just caching them untouched.
+It also ignores the response header semantics and doesn't tweak them in any way, just caching them untouched.
+It also doesn't take into account HTTP methods - in a production environment, generally only `GET` and `HEAD` methods make sense to cache.

 **Rationale:** this simplifies the problem of caching and lets me deal with the interesting parts of the task.
 Trailers are not very common in HTTP requests and are very similar to headers from the technical standpoint.
 Their support wouldn't add much of value.
+Similarly, while differentiating between HTTP methods is trivial, adding a simple exclusion list is not a particularly interesting feature.

+#### Coalescing

+Apart from serving cache hits from stored entries, the cache can coalesce requests with the same key at a similar time to a single upstream request.

+This is achieved by receiving `StreamDecoderFilterCallbacks` from the filter instance and `post()`-ing to its dispatcher with an appropriate `encodeX()` call.
+The coalesced followers are backfilled immediately (almost, as the encode calls must run on the follower thread, so they must pass through their dispatcher event loop).
+When new data arrives from the Leader, it is also published to the followers as soon as possible.
+Followers thus receive the data almost at the same time as the leader.
+New followers can join and get coalesced as long as the response is incomplete.

+The coalesced request also be cached permanently after it's finalized.

 #### Data structures